 Graham Norton names celebrity who ‘wasn’t a great guest’ on chat show

+Graham Norton reveals which celebrity ‘wasn’t a great guest’ on chat show

 ‘It was a very poor show,’ Irish host said